The 2024 Alfa Romeo Giulia Quadrifoglio: Roaring Into the Future

 0–603.8 seconds

 Yes, it's still built on a platform from 2017.
 Yes, Alfa hasn't dramatically reinvented the formula.
-But in a world where everything is going hybrid, electrified, or deliberately muted, the Giulia Quadrifoglio is a reminder of what we're fighting to preserve.
+Everything around it is going hybrid, electrified, or deliberately muted.
+The Giulia Quadrifoglio is a reminder of what we're fighting to keep.

 The sound is pure.
 The handling is sharp.
 The steering feel is telepathic in a way that nothing with an electric motor in place of a gearbox will ever replicate.
 Drive one through the canyons of Orange County and you'll understand quickly: this isn't about 0-60 numbers or screen sizes.
 It's about how the car makes you feel at the limit of a canyon road at 7 in the morning.
 Oh my.